 We met Riva at Baycrest’s Cafe Europa, where she was interviewed by Sydney Swartz, Sabrina Wasserman, and Hailey Friedrichsen in October 2013.

 Pinchas Gutter was born in Lodz and was 7 years old when the war broke out.
-After his father was brutally beaten by Nazis in Lodz, he fled with his family to what they thought was safety in Warsaw .
-Pinchas and his family were incarcerated in the Warsaw Ghetto for three and a half years until April 1943, the time of the Ghetto uprising.
+After his father was brutally beaten by Nazis in Lodz, he fled with his family to what they thought was safety in Warsaw.
+From there, Pinchas and his family were incarcerated in the Warsaw Ghetto for three and a half years – until April 1943, the time of the ghetto uprising.
 After three weeks the family was deported to the death camp, Majdanek.
 Pinchas was sent to a work camp where people were beaten, shot or worked to death.
 Towards the end of the war he was forced on a death march, which he barely survived.
-He was liberated by the Russians on 8th May 1945 and was later taken to Britain with other children for rehabilitation.
+He was liberated by the Russians on May 8,1945 and was later taken to Britain with other children for rehabilitation.
 He spoke at Crestwood for the first time in our Holocaust Conference in 2008.
 He has since visited classes and spoken to students on many occasions, including out 2012 Human Rights Symposium.
 In February 2014 Josh Zweig visited Pinchas in his home for this interview, and in 2016 Pinchas returned to visit Mr. Masters’ History 10 class.